-Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid Undergraduate Students Students must successfully complete: 67% of all attempted hours therefore, all hours from all institutions attended will be included, even if a student did not receive federal student aid.
+Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid Undergraduate Students Students must successfully complete: 67% of all attempted hours

+3) Maximum Time Frame for Degree Completion - Students must complete their degree program within an allotted time frame to remain eligible for financial aid.
+The chart below indicates the time frame in which a degree must be acquired.
+Be aware that hour limits are cumulative; therefore, all hours from all institutions attended will be included, even if a student did not receive federal student aid.
 For financial aid purposes grades of A, B, C, D, F, P, S, W, AW, WP, WF, I, N, NA, NP, X, and U are all considered attempted hours.
 Once students reach their maximum time frame for their specified degree, they are no longer eligible for federal student aid.